usrshare/snescityeditor/README.md

 **snescityeditor**'s primary functionality only depends on one library, which is libpng.
 It should be easily available in any distribution's repositories.
 The graphical interface also depends on SDL2 and SDL\_image (2.0.1 or later).
 It's enabled by default, but can be removed by editing the **Makefile.cfg** file and setting "SDL\_UI" to 0.

+To pick whether the SNES or NES game should be used, set the "NESMODE" variable inside the **Makefile.cfg** file to 0 or 1 respectively.

 The program compiles into a single executable file that doesn't require installation.
 Users that want to do so are welcome to copy the resulting file into /usr/local/bin or an equivalent directory manually.

 (Even if the program is compiled with the graphical interface, the command line parameters will still work.)